 SMS plays Santa and ensures gifts are delivered to underprivileged children

-One of the biggest challenges the Santa Shoebox team faces is ensuring that after the donors pledge their gift boxes, they deliver them to the right place on the right date.
+One of the biggest challenges the Santa Shoebox team faces is ensuring that, after the donors pledge their gift boxes, they deliver them to the right place on the right date.
 Each donor pledges a gift box to a specific, named child, so any no-shows have to be made up at the last minute or else a child will miss out.

-Pieters simply integrated the BulkSMS.com service with her existing email contact lists and was able to immediately target the same groups.
+Thomas simply integrated the BulkSMS.com service with her existing email contact lists and was able to immediately target the same groups.
 “SMS is a stronger direct message than email.
 They are read immediately which makes a huge difference.
 The ability to target and personalise the messages according to the location of the drop-off centre made a big difference as well.”

+Since 2011 the no-show rate has steadily declined, to reach an all-time low in 2025 of just 2.1% of 76 565 Santa Shoeboxes.
 “Yet again SMS has proved its worth as a logistical tool.
 For last minute emergency communications to a group of people, when you need to be sure the message will be received, read immediately and acted upon, SMS is the only choice,” said Pieter Streicher, managing director of BulkSMS.com.

 BulkSMS.com’s application-to-person (A2P) messaging service is being used around the world for emergency notifications such as schools being closed for snow days or updates on the spread of diseases.
 The company also offers non-profit organisations, schools and faith-based organisations SMS messages at cost, to be used for non-commercial purposes.
 More information can be found here.